valeoai/valeo4cast/README.md

 cd valeo4cast/tracking/ab3dmot_track
 python interpolation.py # you should modify the pkl_path inside, to the location of your tracking pkl.
 ```
 This will generate `[train/val/test]_tracking_interpolated.pkl` (the result is @10Hz, if you want @2Hz, just modify the sub_sample_ratio in interpolation.py), they will be used in the following step.
-If you want to skip this step, you can find our generated tracking pkls in the github release `data/track/[train/val/test]_tracking.pkl`
+If you want to skip this step, you can find our generated tracking pkls in the [data_ckpts_res](https://drive.google.com/drive/folders/1qzHdi6wIexiyrF03pZHPzz5h1LssqeX4?usp=sharing) `data/track/[train/val/test]_tracking.pkl`

 ### 2. Generate scenarionet data for forecasting
 We modified the scenarionet code (mainly `scenarionet/converter/argoverse2/utils.py`) to process Argoverse2 **Sensor** data, **given predicted tracking results**.